John Cunliffe (author)

-John Arthur Cunliffe (16 June 1933 – 20 September 2018) was an English children's book author and television presenter who created the characters of Postman Pat and Rosie and Jim.
+John Arthur Cunliffe (16 June 1933 – 20 September 2018) was an English children's book author and television presenter who created the characters of Postman Pat and co-wrote and presented the first two series of Rosie and Jim.

-Biography
+Early life

-Cunliffe was born in Colne, Lancashire, the only child of Nelly and Arthur Cunliffe.
+John Arthur Cunliffe was born in Colne, Lancashire, on 16 June 1933, the only child of Nelly and Arthur Cunliffe.
 His father left the family when John was a baby.
 His great-uncle Herbert introduced him to the literary works of Charles Dickens and William Shakespeare, and let him use the microscope he kept in his front room.
 Cunliffe was very tall for his age, and bullied at school because of this.
 He attended Colne Grammar School, and later lived in Kendal, Westmorland, where the area's small towns and villages provided inspiration for his most famous character, Postman Pat.
-'Greendale', where Cunliffe's character and series are set, are based on the valley of Longsleddale, near Kendal.
-Cunliffe worked for many years as a librarian, and also as a teacher at Castle Park Primary School.

-Cunliffe was commissioned by the BBC to write Postman Pat, which was produced by Ivor Wood and first aired in 1981.
+Greendale, where the series is set, is based on Longsleddale.
+Although Cunliffe wanted to become a writer when he left school, he was unsure how to go about this and between 1951 and 1973 was employed mainly as a librarian, including two years spent working for the British Council in Belgrade, Yugoslavia.
+During 1955 and 1956, he drove a van as a mobile librarian in rural Northumberland, and drew on this experience when creating Postman Pat.

+After deciding to change career, in 1975 Cunliffe obtained a Certificate in Education from the Charlotte Mason College of Education in Ambleside, Cumbria, and taught at Castle Park Primary School in Kendal.
+He later worked for Manchester Education Committee as a visiting teacher/advisor on children's books.
+From 1981 to 1985 he was deputy head teacher at Crowcroft Park Primary School in Manchester, following which he had a part-time job at Manchester Teacher's Centre promoting the use of computers in primary schools.

+Writing career

+Postman Pat

+Cunliffe's first book, Farmer Barnes Buys a Pig, was published in 1964 through contact with children's author and publishing editor Philippa Pearce.
+In 1979, whilst teaching in Kendal, he applied unsuccessfully for a director's job on the BBC TV programme Play School, but at lunch following the interview was asked if he could write a 13-part series for children set in the countryside.
+This resulted in the creation of Postman Pat, which was animated and directed by Ivor Wood, and first broadcast on 16 September 1981.
 He created Pat and Greendale as an idyllic village where everyone was nice to each other, in contrast to the bullying he suffered while growing up.
 Following the success of Postman Pat, Cunliffe became something of a local celebrity, and had a room dedicated to him at Kendal's Museum of Lakeland Life.
+Until 1986, he received limited income from libraries through the Public Lending Right scheme, for which most of his books did not qualify being under 32 pages long.